duncanmacintyre/spacetime/README.md

 Made with ChatGPT using GPT-5.

-`spacetime` is a lightweight, object-oriented wrapper around SymPy for common GR computations in coordinates—metrics, Christoffel symbols, Ricci tensor, and Ricci scalar.
-It also has a few higher-level utilities for coordinate changes and generating PDFs that show components of the Christoffel symbols, Ricci tensor, and Ricci scalar.
+`spacetime` is a lightweight, object-oriented wrapper around SymPy for common general relativity computations.
+It can compute Christoffel symbols, the Ricci tensor, and the Ricci scalar, and display their components inline or in a PDF.
+It can also carry out changes in coordinates.

 ## Quick start